PetarSimonovic/ico/README.md

 Ico generates the indices and vertices required to create an icosahedron or icosphere.

-It returns the indices as [Int32] and the vertices as [SCNVector3] so the values can be plugged straight into SceneKit's geometry generators.
+It returns the indices as [Int32] and the vertices as [SCNVector3] so the values can be plugged straight into SceneKit's geometry tools.

 Ico's data could, however, be translated into other formats or modified to create stranger geometries.